dtro-devuk/KnowledgeBase/JavaScript-Frameworks/React-JS/ReactJS.md

 This JSX is translated by a tool to the React. createElement syntax.

 Babel can be used to do this translation.
-Babel is wired into the Create React App CLI, to do this on Build.
+Babel is wired into the Create React App CLI, to do this using the react-script Build.

 Babel is specialized in converting one syntax to another.

-If you go to the Babel Youbsite and paste in some JSX, it translates it to JavaScript.
+If you go to the Babel website and paste in some JSX, it translates it to JavaScript.

 * [Babel](https://babeljs.io/en/repl#?browsers=defaults%2C%20not%20ie%2011%2C%20not%20ie_mob%2011&build=&builtIns=false&spec=false&loose=false&code_lz=AQ2g8AmCWBuB8AoMKIAsCM8ASBTAhpLgE7gD0mSqq4aATPAMID2AdgC64fn1XVjgADvAAqaaAGdgk4OzS5gAYzacOAQg3lhyfuRgIgA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=env%2Creact%2Cstage-2%2Cenv&prettier=false&targets=&version=7.11.1&externalPlugins=)